276linesofCode/Codes/tut-pullup.md

 # Pull- Pins

-Suppose a pin is configures as an input.
-If nothing is connected to the pin and the program tries to read the state of the pin, it would need be in a 'floating' state i.e an unknown state.
+Suppose a pin is configured as an input.
+If nothing is connected to the pin and the program tries to read the state of the pin, it would be in a 'floating' state i.e an unknown state.
 To prevent this, a pull-up or a pull-down state is defined.
 They are often used in the case of Buttons and Switches.

 Pins 2-7 on both the Ports are available for interrupts.